A7ryan/Lyrcon_Cloud_DevOps_Internship_Tasks/monitorRemoteVMServices/readme.md

 12. Save the firewall rule and test the connection again.

 # There is a video which will give the project idea

+1. You need to create a dashboard to just call the API to view all services from VMs.
+2. Also add a search by Service Option to make it more better.